top of page

 All these barriers are normal and the truth is you’ll never feel completely ready, so it's better to move forward and start coaching.

-Here are five key strategies to help you overcome impostor syndrome and build a successful executive function coaching practice, using the experience of actual coaches who took the leap and made their dream a reality.
+Here are five key strategies to help you overcome impostor syndrome and build a successful executive function coaching practice.

-Leverage your background and passion
+Way #1: Leverage your background and passion

 Whether you come from teaching, special education, or another field, your unique experience is incredibly valuable.

-Build a support network
+Way #2: Build a support network

-Join communities like the Executive Function Coaching Academy, where Tonya Wilson de Waart noted, "The opportunity to collaborate with new and experienced coaches via live classes, Q&A, and accountability sessions provided me with the support and encouragement I needed."
+"The opportunity to collaborate with new and experienced coaches via live classes, Q&A, and accountability sessions provided me with the support and encouragement I needed."

 Feedback and collaboration can help you overcome doubts and grow as a coach.

-Focus on deliberate learning
+Way #3: Focus on deliberate learning

-Identify areas where you feel less confident and work on improving them, rather than just focusing on general skills.
+Identify specific areas where you feel less confident and work on improving them, rather than just focusing on general skills.

-This approach, called deliberate learning, means targeting specific weaknesses for improvement.
 It's how the best musicians master songs—not by playing the entire piece repeatedly, but by isolating and perfecting the notes or sections they struggle with the most.
-This focused practice leads to faster and more effective growth.

-Take action, even if it feels messy
+Way #4: Take action, even if it feels messy

-Take action, even if it feels messy.
-My life coach once told me, "Be messy or be Messi," meaning you don’t have to be perfect to move forward—you just need to start.
+meaning you don’t have to be perfect to move forward, you just need to start.

-When we take action, we gather valuable data that helps us improve and make necessary changes.
 The only way to grow is by jumping in, learning from the experience, and adjusting along the way.

-Use data to drive growth
+Way #5: Use data to drive growth

-Use data to drive your growth as a coach.
 Coaching sessions and family team meetings provide real-world feedback and insights that help you refine your craft.

 You can’t get this kind of valuable data from just learning theory or taking courses—you need to be in the field, working with clients, and gathering information that will guide your development.
-This data allows you to make adjustments and continuously improve your approach to better serve your clients.

 If there is one quality I would identify that made me a successful executive function coach, it is having a bias for action.
-T

 The most successful executive function coaches aren’t necessarily the smartest or the most credentialed.
 They’re the ones who take action and embrace the messiness of the journey.

-If you are experiencing impostor syndrome, try applying these strategies today:
+If you are experiencing impostor syndrome, try applying these 5 strategies today:

-Embrace your unique experience instead of aiming for more credentials
+1. Embrace your unique experience instead of aiming for more credentials

-Surround yourself with others who are doing what you want to do
+2. Surround yourself with others who are doing what you want to do

-Learn the specific skills you need, not just general theory
+3. Learn the specific skills you need, not just general theory

-Do something for two minutes or less TODAY
+4. Do something for two minutes or less TODAY

-Use sessions to collect data on your abilities
+5. Use sessions to collect data on your abilities

 Hope this helps 🤙🏻